MartijnBruzzese/ModelHaven-Studio/UCSF Whitepaper.md

 UCSF asserts that:

 > A system cannot be ethical if the people and environments sustaining it are harmed without voice, transparency, or benefit.

+## 4. Design Goals of UCSF

+UCSF is not only a set of values; it is a design framework meant to be implemented in real systems.
+The framework is guided by a small number of clear goals that shape every component that follows.

+### 4.1 Consent as a first-class system primitive

+Consent must not be implied, assumed, or buried in terms of service.
+In UCSF:

+- consent is explicit
+- consent is specific
+- consent is revocable
+- consent is technically represented as a data object

+Systems built on UCSF know **who consented to what, when, and under which conditions**.

+### 4.2 Fail-closed safety by default

+If identity, age, or consent is uncertain, the system:

+> defaults to safety, not permissiveness.

+This means:

+- ambiguity about age → blocked
+- ambiguity about consent → blocked
+- ambiguity about identity source → blocked

+The burden of proof lies on enabling risky output, not on preventing it.

+### 4.3 Absolute protection of minors and animals

+UCSF treats minors and animals as **protected subjects**.

+- no sexualisation
+- no erotic roleplay involving minors
+- no “minor-coded” workarounds
+- no simulated abuse of animals

+Ambiguity resolves toward protection.

+### 4.4 Separation of fiction and real identity

+Fiction is legitimate and important.
+UCSF preserves it by enforcing:

+- clear separation of **fictional characters**
+- clear boundaries for **real people’s identities**

+Fantasy remains possible without dragging unwilling real people into it.

+### 4.5 Revocation and repair

+Consent that cannot be revoked is not consent.

+UCSF requires:

+- revocation mechanisms
+- propagation of revocation across systems
+- ability to stop ongoing use of identity or likeness

+Repair of harm is a core capability, not an afterthought.

+### 4.6 Transparency without exposure

+Users should know:

+- when identity is synthetic
+- when consent applies
+- when protections are active

+But private information should not be revealed to achieve transparency.

+### 4.7 Non-exploitation of vulnerable users

+Systems touching intimacy must:

+- avoid addictive engagement loops
+- avoid emotional manipulation
+- not monetize increasing dependency or distress

+Compassion is part of safety.

+### 4.8 No externalization of hidden harms

+A system is not ethical if it simply moves harm elsewhere.

+UCSF design goals include attention to:

+- environmental impact
+- labor conditions
+- affected local communities

+Ethics extend beyond the screen.

+## 5. Relationship to ModelHaven

+UCSF is a **framework**.
+ModelHaven is a **reference implementation concept**.

+UCSF defines:

+- principles
+- primitives
+- protections
+- architecture
+- governance patterns

+ModelHaven shows:

+- what a culture built on UCSF could feel like
+- how creators and audiences coexist safely
+- how fiction and autonomy can thrive without exploitation

+UCSF answers the question:

+> “What rules must an ethical AI intimacy ecosystem follow?”

+ModelHaven answers the question:

+> “What kind of world can we build if we follow those rules?”

+They are independent but complementary:

+- UCSF can be used without ModelHaven
+- ModelHaven should always be grounded in UCSF
+- both evolve separately, but in dialogue

+In this white paper, ModelHaven appears **only as an illustrative example**, not as the goal of the framework.
+Any platform could implement UCSF, including ones not yet imagined.

+## 6. Core Concepts & Definitions

+To make UCSF practical, several key terms require precise meaning.

+### 6.1 Identity

+“Identity” refers to:

+- a real person’s face, body, voice, or distinctive traits
+- a composite that is strongly recognizable as a specific person

+Identity use includes both:

+- direct depiction
+- close imitative resemblance

+### 6.2 Likeness

+Likeness is the recognizable representation of a person even when:

+- the name is changed
+- small traits differ
+- the image is “stylized”

+If a reasonable observer would say “that is clearly X,” the likeness is active.

+### 6.3 Fictional character

+A fictional character is:

+- not a real person
+- not strongly mapped to a real person
+- safe from accidental identity appropriation

+UCSF encourages clear signaling of fictional status.

+### 6.4 Consent

+Consent in UCSF is:

+- informed
+- specific
+- limited in scope
+- tied to identity use
+- **revocable**

+Consent is represented as a **consent object**, not a checkbox.

+### 6.5 Revocation

+Revocation means:

+- the right to withdraw previous consent
+- the stopping of future generation or distribution
+- the propagation of that change downstream when possible

+Revocation is a **core right**, not a customer service feature.

+### 6.6 Minor

+A minor is a person under the age defined by applicable law.
+In UCSF, ambiguity about age is treated as **minor status**.

+Minor-coded depictions are treated as minors for safety purposes.

+### 6.7 Protected subjects

+Protected subjects include:

+- minors
+- animals
+- people lacking capacity to consent
+- people under coercion or duress

+### 6.8 Parasocial system

+A parasocial system is:

+- an AI or media system simulating relationship or intimacy
+- designed such that emotional attachment becomes one-directional

+UCSF evaluates these for **dependency risk and manipulative design**.

+### 6.9 Fail-closed behavior

+Fail-closed means:

+> When uncertainty exists, the system stops rather than proceeds.

+This is a foundational UCSF design pattern.

+These definitions form the language used in all later chapters of this book.